Merkava: Merkava Mark 4

 Some features, such as hull shaping, exterior non-reflective paints (radar cross-section reduction), and shielding for engine heat plumes mixing with outside air (reduced infrared signature) to confuse enemy thermal imagers, were carried over from the IAI Lavi program of the Israeli Air Force to make the tank harder to spot and target by heat sensors and radar.

-The Mark IV includes the larger 120 mm main gun of the previous versions, but can fire a wider variety of ammunition, including high-explosive anti-tank (HEAT), and sabot rounds like the armor-piercing fin-stabilized discarding sabot (APFSDS) kinetic energy penetrator, using an electrical semi-automatic revolving magazine for 10 rounds.
+The Mark 4 includes the larger 120 mm main gun of the previous versions, but can fire a wider variety of ammunition, including high-explosive anti-tank (HEAT), and sabot rounds like the armor-piercing fin-stabilized discarding sabot (APFSDS) kinetic energy penetrator, using an electrical semi-automatic revolving magazine for 10 rounds.
 It also includes a much larger 12.7 mm machine gun for anti-vehicle operations (most commonly used against technicals).

 The Mark IV has the Israeli-designed TSAWS (tracks, springs, and wheels system) caterpillar track system, called "Mazkom" (מערכת זחלים קפיצים ומרכובים, מזקו"ם) by troops.
 This system is designed to reduce track-shedding under the harsh basalt rock conditions of Lebanon and the Golan Heights.

 The model has a new fire-control system, the El-Op Knight Mark 4.
-An Amcoram LWS-2 laser warning receiver notifies the crew of threats like laser-guided anti-tank missiles, and the fire-control system can launch smoke grenades to obscure the tank from the laser beam.
+An Amcoram LWS-2 laser warning receiver notifies the crew of threats like laser-guided anti-tank missiles and the fire-control system can launch smoke grenades to obscure the tank from the laser beam.
 Electromagnetic warning against radar illumination is also installed.

 The tank carries the Israeli Elbit Systems BMS (Battle Management System; Hebrew: צי"ד), a centralised system that takes data from tracked units and UAVs in theater, displays it on color screens, and distributes it in encrypted form to all other units in a given theater equipped with BMS.

 The Merkava IV has been designed for fast repair and replacement of damaged armour, with modular armour that can be easily removed and replaced.
-It is designed to be cost-effective in production and maintenance; it costs less than several other tanks used by Western armies.
+It is designed to be cost-effective in production and maintenance.

 The tank has a high-performance air conditioning system, and can be fitted with a toilet for long-duration missions.